ChrisBall/Dub-Siren-Files/bin/images/readme.md

-This is an original binary copied from an old (working) dub siren.
+This is an original binary copied from a working dub siren.

 Recent reports of the hosted code not functioning properly have led me to do this - so whatever changes happen in the Arduino IDE, this should alway work.